-a) The capital market institution must calculate the potential future exposure (PFE) of a netting set as the sum of the PFEs for each derivatives transaction (even for transactions that have a negative market value) by multiplying each transaction's notional amount by the risk factors set out in Table 7 below.
-Derivatives transactions which do not fall within the asset classes specified in Table 7 below must be treated as transactions concerning gold and other commodities.
+a) The capital market institution must calculate the potential future exposure (PFE) of a netting set as the sum of the PFEs for each derivatives transaction (even for transactions that have a negative market value) by multiplying each transaction's notional amount by the risk factors set out in Table (8) below.
+Derivatives transactions which do not fall within the asset classes specified in Table (8) below must be treated as transactions concerning gold and other commodities.

-Table 7

 Asset class Risk factor

 Interest-rate 0.2% x residual maturity (in years)

 Credit 2.5% x residual maturity (in years)

 Equity 14%

 Foreign exchange 2%

 Gold and other commodities 8%

 - b) For a derivatives transaction where its outstanding exposure is settled periodically so that the market value of the transaction is reset to zero on each such occasion, its residual maturity must be equal to the time until the next market value reset date. - c) When determining a transaction's notional value denominated in a foreign currency, the notional value must be calculated in accordance with the applicable spot exchange rates as at the reporting date.
-Where the transaction consists of two payment legs, the notional value must be the higher of the two values obtained as a result of the translation to SAR.
+Where the transaction consists of two payment legs, the notional value must be higher than the two values obtained due to the translation to SAR.